arcana-markets/arcana-ui/README.md

 # License

 Arcana Vaults is licensed under the MIT License.
 For more information, see the LICENSE file in the project repository.

-# Acknowledgments

-Special thanks to the Solana community, contributors to the Anchor framework, and all the developers and enthusiasts supporting decentralized finance.